dishantroland2025/Underwater-GAN-Analysis/README.md

 For reviewers and researchers, we recommend starting with the Reproducible Notebooks.
 These are designed to be executable after setting your local dataset paths.

 1. Navigate to the `reproducible_code/` directory.
-2. Open `Sea-Pix-GAN_reproducible.ipynb` or `MuLA-GAN_reproducible.ipynb`.
+2. Open `sea-pix-GAN_reproducible.ipynb` or `MuLA-GAN_reproducible.ipynb`.
-3. Set your `BASE_PATH` in the first cell to point to your local version of the UIEB, LSUI, or custom dataset.
+3. Set your `BASE_PATH` to point to your local version of the UIEB, LSUI, or custom dataset.
 4. Run all cells to verify Training, Testing, and Quantitative Evaluation (SSIM, PSNR, UIQM).

 ---